Performance Limits of Single-Anchor Millimeter-Wave Positioning: Numerical Results

 \subsection{The effect of Doppler shifts}

-To observe the effect of the Doppler shifts on the achievable positioning accuracy, we consider the setup used in the preceding numerical evaluations, but the receiver is now moving with velocity $\vect{v} = \vect{u}(\pi/4)\SI{150}{\kilo\meter\per\hour}$.
-Instead of 1 OFDM block, we now transmit $N_{\text{B}} = 32$ OFDM blocks, with a CP duration of $72 T_{\text{s}}$, such that the synthetic array aperture is comparable to the physical aperture of the antenna arrays.
-We keep the total transmit power the same as in the static scenario, i.e. $N_{\text{B}} P_{\text{T}} = \SI{20}{\dBm}$, so as to observe the effect of the receiver's movement for the same estimation SNR.
-We can see in Fig.~\ref{fig:bound over region imperfect KTT dynamic} that, compared to the static case, the PEB is improved (i.e. lower), especially for larger Tx-Rx distances, due to the angular information provided by the Doppler.
+We consider the setup described in Section~\ref{sec:simulation parameters}, but the receiver is now moving with velocity $\vect{v}_{\text{R}} = \vect{u}(\pi/2)\SI{60}{\kilo\meter\per\hour}$.
+Instead of 1 OFDM symbol, we now transmit $N_{\text{B}} = 32$ OFDM symbols, such that the synthetic array aperture is comparable to the physical aperture of the antenna arrays.
+The duration of the CP is $72 T_{\text{s}}\approx 0.07NT_{\text{s}}$.
+We keep the total transmit power the same as in the static scenario, i.e. $N_{\text{B}} P_{\text{T}} = \SI{20}{\dBm}$, so as to observe the effect of the receiver's movement for the same receive SNR.
+We can see in Fig.~\ref{fig:bound over region imperfect KTT dynamic} that, compared to the static case, no considerable improvement is achieved except for the areas behind the reflectors.
+As explained in the discussion of Fig.~\ref{fig:bound over region, varying KTT}, in these regions, the movement-independent part of the information from the corresponding NLOS path (see~\eqref{eq:J_NLOS receiver no time-stamp dynamic},\eqref{eq:J_NLOS dynamic direction tau theta}) is reduced.
+Therefore, the additional information offered by the Doppler shift (see~\eqref{eq:J_NLOS receiver no time-stamp dynamic}, \eqref{eq:J_NLOS dynamic direction theta v}, \eqref{eq:z_tau,v,l}) becomes important.